nickpegg/tcpdump-tunes/README.md

 * The `-c` option is required since the MIDI file can't be created until all notes (packets) are accounted for

 ## Credits
-Thanks to @ryanwohara for the idea
+Thanks to Ryan O'Hara for the idea